 Current Undergraduate Researchers

-Jessy Jiahui Niu ’22 – Data Analytics major.
-Jessy worked as an undergraduate research assistant on the NSF project for avian effects on eastern red cedar expansion, writing lots of R code to use 13 years of eBird datasets to infer population-level migration patterns (Spring, Summer, and Fall 2020).
+Jessy Jiahui Niu ’22 – Data Analytics major, Anthropology and Sociology concentration.
+Jessy worked as an undergraduate research assistant on the NSF project for avian effects on eastern red cedar expansion, writing lots of R code to use 13 years of eBird datasets to infer population-level migration patterns (Spring, Summer, and Fall 2020, Fall 2021).
 She plans to attend graduate school after Denison and her dream job would involve data story-telling for readers outside the technical world.

 Past Undergraduate Researchers